anuragkulkarni13/Cross_Platform_Flutter_Application/README.md

 ```
 3. Update Parse Server keys:
 •	Open lib/main.dart.
-•	Replace keyApplicationId, keyClientKey, and keyParseServerUrl with your Parse Server details.
+•	Replace keyApplicationId, keyClientKey, keyParseServerUrl and masterKey with your Parse Server details.

 4. Run the App:
 Connect your Android device or start an Android emulator.
 Then, run the app using: